 If your long-term disability claim is denied and you file a lawsuit at some point, the insurance company may come to you with a lump sum settlement offer.
 Should you take it?

-Each case depends on its facts and, presuming that you have an experienced disability attorney, you should discuss these matters with your attorney.
+Each case depends on its facts and, presuming that you have an experienced long-term disability attorney, you should discuss these matters with your attorney.

 Here are the things most long-term disability claimants should be thinking about: